ssube/onnx-web/docs/getting-started.md

 `txt2img prompt || img2img prompt`

-One distinctive aspect of onnx-web's highres feature is its ability to operate with its own prompt, which is separate from the base txt2img prompt.
-Each stage of the prompt is separated using the `||` double pipe marker.
+Highres prompts are separated from the base txt2img prompt using the double pipe syntax (`||`).
+These prompts guide the upscaling and refinement processes, enabling users to incorporate distinct instructions and achieve nuanced outputs.

 ### Highres iterations

-Highres will apply the upscaler and highres prompt (img2img pipeline) for each iteration.
+`scale ** iterations`

-The final size will be `scale ** iterations`.
+Highres mode's iterative approach involves refining the generated image through multiple iterations, each contributing to an exponential increase in resolution.
+Users can specify the number of iterations based on their desired level of refinement.
+For instance, using a 2x upscaling model, two iterations of Highres will result in an image four times the original size.
+This scaling effect continues exponentially with each additional iteration.
+The interplay of Highres prompts and iterations allows users to progressively enhance image resolution while maintaining detailed and refined visual elements.

 ## Profiles